JonBellah/visual-regression-testing-demo/README.md

-# Visual Regression Testing with PhantomCSS - Demo
+# Visual Regression Testing Demo

 Slides for this talk can be found at https://jonbellah.com/talks/js-summit